tohojo/bbdb-vcard/README.md

 To put one or all vCard(s) into the kill ring, press `V` or `* V` respectively.

-Refer to the Commentary in file bbdb-vcard.el for further information.

 ## Installation

 ### Dependencies